ChuanYuDev/computer_systems_a_programmer_perspective/docs/2/ok_2.29.md

-# Practice Problem 2.29
+# Practice Problem 2.29 (solution page 152)
-solution page 152

-FiJI in the following table in the style of Figure 2.25.
+Fill in the following table in the style of Figure 2.25.
 Give the integer values of the 5-bit arguments, the values of both their integer and two's-complement sums, the bit-level representation of the two's-complement sum, and the case from the derivation of Equation 2.13

 ![](images/2.29.jpg)